-Depart the UK on your flight to Tashkent.
+Fly from the UK to Tashkent.

 Arrive in Tashkent, the capital of Uzbekistan, in the early hours of the morning.
 You will be met and transferred to your hotel in the city centre to check in, and then have the rest of the day to relax, recuperate after the flight and stroll around the city.
 (B)

 Explore the cosmopolitan capital of Tashkent and learn how its Silk Road history has influenced its present.
 Look past the Soviet-era architecture and discover ancient mausoleums and imposing madrassahs as well as the large squares and modern monuments.
 In the evening enjoy a traditional folk music performance before transferring to the station to board your train and enjoying dinner on board.
 (B,L,D)

 Wake up in rural Uzbekistan as your train bears you into the mountains to stop and take an hour's drive to visit some Uzbek villages and learn a little of their ways and traditions.
 In the afternoon your train brings you to Shakrisabz, birthplace of Amir Timur and home to some impressive architecture.
 Back aboard enjoy a tasting of Uzbek wines as the train carries you towards Bukhara.
 (B,L,D)

 Located in the middle of the Kyzylkum Desert, Bukhara has some one thousand architectural monuments recalling the golden age of the Great Silk Route.
 Your tour will take in the UNESCO-listed Old City, where you see the almost fifty-metre tall Poi Kalon Minaret and the Lyabi Hauz Ensemble of incredible madrassahs.
 Later head for the courtyard of one of the madrassahs where you can enjoy a performance of local dances and a presentation of colourful national costumes with musical accompaniment.
 Overnight in a hotel.
 (B,L,D)